micha030201/aionationstates/README.md

 This project is licensed under the GNU GPLv3 (see the [LICENSE](LICENSE) file for details) and is copyright of me, Micha.

-## Acknowledgments

-Previously developed as a part of [NKVD-discordbot](https://github.com/balag12/NKVD-discordbot) project.